RapTho/iot-digital-engineering/2_Containerization.md

 ---

-## Build the Mosquitto container image
+## Build the mosquitto container image

 First, prepare your folder structure.
 It should look like this: